yifita/3PU_pytorch/Readme.md

 ## Pytorch 1.0 implementation of paper "Patch-base progressive 3D Point Set Upsampling"
-This code is a re-implementation of the [original tensorflow code](https://github.com/yifita/3PU) in pytorch 1.0 and is subject to potential bugs.
+This code is a re-implementation of the [original tensorflow code](https://github.com/yifita/3PU) in pytorch 1.0.
 To reproduce results reported in the paper, please use the tensorflow code.

 ## Complete Demo ##